ewansetin/Sentiment-analysis-machine-learning-model/README.md

 * **Metrics:** Accuracy, Precision, Recall, F1-score
 * **Visualisation:** Confusion matrices
 * **Validation:** 4:1 train-test split and 5-fold **StratifiedKFold** cross-validation to handle class imbalance
-* **Unseen data testing:** to assess generalisation
+* **Generalization Testing:** Performance assessment on completely unseen datasets

 This methodology ensures a fair comparison of probabilistic and non-probabilistic classifiers for AI-driven sentiment analysis.

 # Results & Discussion

-The main goal of this project was to compare the performance of probabilistic and non-probabilistic algorithms for sentiment analysis.
-We built a sentiment analysis pipeline using best practices identified from our literature review.
-Overall, the pipeline performed well on the chosen dataset, suggesting that our implementation was effective.
+The primary objective of this project was comparing the performance of probabilistic and non-probabilistic algorithms for sentiment analysis tasks.
+The implemented pipeline, based on best practices identified through literature review, demonstrated strong performance on the selected dataset, validating the effectiveness of the chosen approach.

 ## Challenges

-One of the main challenges was **data collection**.
-We observed an uneven distribution of sentiment classes, particularly a low number of neutral reviews.
-This likely reflects both the structure of the 5-star rating scale and user behaviour—people are more likely to leave strongly positive or negative reviews than neutral ones.
-This imbalance created additional complexity when training the models.
+Data Collection and Class Distribution: The most significant challenge involved managing uneven sentiment class distribution, particularly the scarcity of neutral reviews.
+This imbalance likely reflects both the inherent structure of 5-star rating systems and typical user behavior—users tend to leave strongly positive or negative reviews rather than neutral assessments.
+This class imbalance introduced additional complexity during model training and evaluation phases.

 ## Outcomes

-We evaluated the classifiers using both **seen** and **unseen** data, generating metrics such as accuracy, precision, recall, and F1-score.
-We also applied **k-fold cross-validation** for a more robust assessment.
+The evaluation process assessed all classifiers using both seen and unseen datasets, generating comprehensive metrics including accuracy, precision, recall, and F1-scores.
+K-fold cross-validation provided additional robustness to the performance assessment.

 **Seen data accuracy scores:**
 - Naïve Bayes: 88%